andrewstarritt/quaternion/README.md

 ## <a name = "mathfuncs"/><span style='color:#00c000'>math functions</span>

 A number of math functions that operate on Quaternions are also provided.
-These functions provide the equivalent quaternion function as the functions of the same name out of the math and/or cmath module.
+Most of these functions provide the equivalent quaternion function as the functions of the same name out of the math and/or cmath module.

 The functions provided are: